thefairdraw/TheFairDraw/README.md

 TheFairDraw is offered as-is, for public utility.
 There is no support system, no roadmap, no obligation to reply to inquiries.
 It is not a product.
-It is a protocol.
+It is a protocol. draw.js → Generates the result using the provided list and ephemeral seed. verify.js → Verifies any result using the same inputs.

+No backend.
+No state.
+No token.
+Just math

 Use responsibly.
 Fork if necessary.
 Stay fair.